Jeannette Vargas

 as a United States district judge of the United States District Court for the Southern District of New York since 2024.
 She previously served as an assistant United States attorney in the U.S. Attorney's Office for the Southern District of New York from 2002 to 2024.

-Education
+Early life

 Vargas earned a Bachelor of Arts, magna cum laude, from Harvard College in 1995 and a Juris Doctor from Yale Law School in 2000.

 Career

 From 2000 to 2001, Vargas worked as an associate at Simpson Thacher & Bartlett in New York City.
 From 2001 to 2002, she was a law clerk for Judge Sonia Sotomayor of the United States Court of Appeals for the Second Circuit.
 From 2002 to 2024, she served as an assistant United States attorney in the U.S. Attorney's Office for the Southern District of New York.
 In that role, from 2010 to 2014, she served as chief of the Tax and Bankruptcy Unit, from 2014 to 2016, she was senior trial counsel and she served as deputy chief in the Civil Division from 2016 to 2024.